July 20, 2015

 Dear County and District Superintendents, Special Education Local Plan Area Directors, Special Education Administrators at County Offices of Education, Charter School Administrators, Principals, and Nonpublic School Directors:

-ASSEMBLY BILL 114: NONPUBLIC AGENCY CERTIFICATION
+ASSEMBLY BILL 114: NONPUBLIC AGENCY CERTIFICATION - REVISED

 On June 30, 2011, Assembly Bill (AB) 114, Chapter 43, Statutes of 2011, was signed into law.
 Under AB 114, several sections of Chapter 26.5 of the California Government Code (GC) were amended or rendered inoperative, thereby ending the state mandate on county mental health agencies to provide mental health services to students with disabilities.
 With the passage of AB 114, it is clear that local educational agencies (LEAs) are now solely responsible for ensuring that students with disabilities receive special education and related services, including some services previously arranged for or provided by county mental health agencies.
 As LEAs arrange for the provision of related services, clarification has been requested concerning the circumstances under which related service providers must obtain certification as Nonpublic Agencies (NPAs) or Nonpublic Schools (NPSs).